ducktalez/plagih/README.md

 - (example available)

-## Python 3.8 packages
+## Python 3.9 packages

 I am using Anaconda.
-Some packages are only available in pip though. save this as requirements
+Some packages are only available in pip. sfeh:save this as requirements

 Conda packages:
 matplotlib